andrescg2sj/public-domain-melodies/README.md

 ```

 **Warning!
 The program melodize.py produces a set of files that multiply
-the size of the input file by a factor of almost *40 times*.
+the size of the input file by a factor of almost _40 times_.
 If you use
 big files as input (such as video files), you risk running out of disk
 space.
 For example, if your input file is 1 GB, the created files will
 take almost 40 GB of your disk space.
-It is _your responsibility_ to
-check that you have enough disk space if you choose to run this program.**
+Please MAKE SURE TO CHECK THAT YOU HAVE ENOUGH DISK SPACE before running this program.**

+## Final notes

 Thank you for reading.

+The programs included in this project are mostly a proof of concept, so they are not thoroughly debugged, and they may contain errors.

-Please report comments or bugs to andres.glez.sj (at) gmail (com).
+Please, feel free to file bug tickets in the repository, or send any comments to andres.glez.sj (at) gmail (com).